jupyter/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 The way we write Jupyter/IPython is to provide the minimal sensible default, with easy access to configuration for extension to modify behavior.

-Extensions can be composed of many pieces, but you will mostly find a Javascript part that live on the frontend side (ie, the Browser, written in Javascript), and a part that live on the server side (written in Python).
+Extensions can be composed of many pieces, but you will mostly find a Javascript part that lives on the frontend side (ie, the Browser), and a part that lives on the server side (written in Python).
 For now, we will focus on the Javascript side.

-There are a number of repos here and there on the internet, and we haven't taken the time to write a Jupyter Store (yet), to make extension easily installable.
-Well I suppose this can be done as an extension, and your research on the web will probably show that it can be done, but we will still focus on the old manual way of installing extension to learn how things works, because that's why you are here.
+There are a number of repos here and there on the internet, and we haven't taken the time to write a Jupyter Store (yet), to make extensions easily installable.
+Well, I suppose this could be done as an extension, and your research on the web will probably show that it can be done, but we will still focus on the old manual way of installing extension to learn how things works, because that's why you are here.

-Ok, so here are link to some active repos, with extensions:
+Ok, so here are links to some active repos, with extensions:

  - https://github.com/ipython-contrib/IPython-notebook-extensions – check out the right branch for your version of IPython.
 If you are using IPython 3.x, you want extensions from the 3.x branch.
  - https://bitbucket.org/ipre/calico/ look in the `notebook/nbextension` folder.